-MOTION: The application for project 19-21 Depot Street Apartments-Preliminary Subdivision Plan & Site Plan is found complete in regard to the submission requirements based on the application checklist, but the Planning Board retains the right to request more information where review criteria are not fully addressed.
+MOTION: The application for project 19-21 Depot Street Apartments-Final Subdivision Plan & Site Plan is found complete in regard to the submission requirements based on the application checklist, but the Planning Board retains the right to request more information where review criteria are not fully addressed.

-- 3. Public Hearing: To be held at the Planning Board meeting on December 9, 2019 - 4.
+- 3. Public Hearing: held at the Planning Board meeting on December 9, 2019.
+A second public hearing was held March 9, 2020 in response to newly submitted materials for preliminary approval. - 4.
 Site Walk: A site walk was held on November 23, 2019.